Eleazar-ng/Expense-Tracker/README.md

 ## Installation
 1. Clone or download this repository
 2. Navigate to the project directory
+3. Run "npm install" in your terminal
-3. Run "npm link" in your terminal
+4. Run "npm link" in your terminal